honeypieio/shrubcoop.org/content/working-groups/wee-spoke-hub.md

 #### Is there nearby bicycle parking?

 There is outdoor bicycle parking on Chambers street, near the National Museum and on Cowgate, at the bottom of Guthrie street.
-We have indoor cycle rack for our workshop users.
+We have indoor cycle racks for our workshop users.

 #### What bus routes are you on?